EgzonArifi/povio-worklog-mcp/README.md

 ## Features

-- 📋 **List Projects**: Easily view all your active Povio projects with roles
+- 📋 **List Projects**: Easily view all your active Povio projects
-- 🏷️ **Project by Name**: Use project names instead of IDs (e.g., "FaceFlip" instead of "15886")
+- 🏷️ **Use Project Names**: Simply use project names like "FaceFlip" or "Autobiography"
 - 🔍 **Generate Worklog**: Automatically analyze git commits and generate professional worklog descriptions
 - 🤖 **AI Enhancement (Default)**: AI automatically generates optimized, guideline-compliant descriptions from your commits
 - 📤 **Post to Povio**: Post worklogs directly to Povio dashboard